mopidy/mopidy/docs/installation/index.rst

     SPOTIFY_USERNAME = u'myusername'
     SPOTIFY_PASSWORD = u'mysecret'

-Currently :mod:`mopidy.backends.despotify` is the default backend.
+Currently :mod:`mopidy.backends.libspotify` is the default backend.

 If you want to use :mod:`mopidy.backends.libspotify`, copy the Spotify